awsdocs/amazon-fsx-windows-user-guide/doc_source/maintenance-windows.md

 **Note**
 To ensure data integrity during maintenance activity, Amazon FSx for Windows File Server completes any pending write operations to the underlying storage volumes hosting your file system before maintenance begins\.

-You can use the AWS CLI or one of the AWS SDKs \(but not the console\) to change the maintenance window for your file systems with the [UpdateFileSystem](https://docs.aws.amazon.com/fsx/latest/APIReference/API_UpdateFileSystem.html) operation\.
-For more information, see [Walkthrough 3: Update an Existing File System](walkthrough03-update-file-system.md)\.
+You can use the Amazon FSx Management Console, AWS CLI or one of the AWS SDKs to change the maintenance window for your file systems\.

+**To change the maintenance window using the console**

+1. Open the Amazon FSx console at [https://console\.aws\.amazon\.com/fsx/](https://console.aws.amazon.com/fsx/)\.

+1. Choose **File systems** in the left hand navigation column\.

+1. Choose the file system that you want to changes the maintenance window for\.
+The file system details page displays\.

+1. Choose the **Maintenance** tab\.
+The maintenance window **Settings** panel displays\.

+1. Choose **Edit** and enter the new day and time that you want the maintenance window to start\.

+1. Choose **Save** to save your changes\.
+The new maintenance start time is displayed in the **Settings** panel\.

+To change the maintenance window using the CLI or API using the [UpdateFileSystem](https://docs.aws.amazon.com/fsx/latest/APIReference/API_UpdateFileSystem.html) operation, see [Walkthrough 3: Update an Existing File System](walkthrough03-update-file-system.md)\.